NathanRoyer/acrylic/README.md

 Work in progress!

-Also, requires a nightly toolchain if you've enabled SIMD support.
+Also, requires a nightly toolchain if you've enabled SIMD support (which is the default).

 ## 🪂 Features